 If you’re disabled

-- £150 Disability Cost Of Living Payment: if you receive certain disability benefits, you’ll receive this payment in summer 2023.
-Find out more at helpforhouseholds.campaign.gov.uk
+- £150 Disability Cost Of Living Payment: if you receive certain disability benefits, you should have received this payment in June 2023.
+Find out more at helpforhouseholds.campaign.gov.uk or report a missing Cost of Living Payment via the Department for Work and Pensions

 If you're in severe financial hardship